llllIIIIlllIIl/AbletonPacksDownloader/README.md

 # AbletonPacksDownloader

-AbletonPacksDownloader is a very simple script related on the use of wget helping to download Ableton packs without and Ableton account.
+AbletonPacksDownloader is a very simple script related on the use of wget helping to download Ableton .alp packs without an Ableton account.

 ## Installation